laffeymyth/pretty-fastboard/readme.md

 # Pretty FastBoard

-Pretty FastBoard is a powerful and flexible library for creating and managing scoreboards in Minecraft using the Bukkit/Spigot API.
-This library provides an easy-to-use interface for creating dynamic and animated scoreboards, making it perfect for server developers who want to enhance the player experience with real-time information displays.
+Pretty FastBoard is an add-on to the popular fastboard library: https://github.com/MrMicky-FR/FastBoard

+This library allows you to create dynamic scoreboards very quickly.

 ## Features